dustinpfister/blog_posts/_posts/threejs-vector3-clamp.md

 ### 1.1 - Look into the Vector3 class in general

 In this post I am just going over a few methods in the [Vector 3 class](/2018/04/15/threejs-vector3/) that has to do with creating and working with one or more Vectors in threejs when it comes to setting bounds for them.
 However there is a great deal more to learn about the class and Vectors in general.

+### 1.2 - Version numbers matter with threejs

+When I wrote this post I was using threejs r127 when it comes to testing out source code examples.

 ## 2 - Basic example of the THREE.Vector3 clamp method.